walkerab/discovery-awa/assignments/loops-and-functions/index.md

 Create a single page PHP application that contains a form with:

 - An input field for "Degrees:"
-- A radio selection for "Convert to:"
+- A radio button group for "Convert to:"
 	- Centigrade
 	- Fahrenheit
 - A button that says "Convert"